 - Traveling can be especially difficult.
-Large crowds and unfamiliar surrounds can bring on added stress and anxiety.
-Please keep in mind that as the disease progresses, being in their home around familiar surroundings is vital to their sense of security.
-Be realistic that traveling to holiday gatherings may no longer be possible; family and friends may need to come to them.
+There are large crowds during the holiday season, and this can exacerbate the stress and anxiety for your loved one.
+Please keep in mind that as the disease progresses, being in their home around familiar surroundings is paramount to their sense of security.
+Be realistic that traveling to holiday gatherings may no longer be possible.

 - Make sure to educate your family and friends on the proper communication techniques for your loved one.
 This will enhance the experience for all involved.

 - Consider adjusting meal times to best meet the needs of the person with the disease.